Target Audience: New Analysts

 due to any systematic pattern or bias in the model.
 The minor deviations often

-dataset, CLT suggests that these deviations are likely insignificant, and the
+dataset, the CLT suggests that these deviations are likely insignificant and that the

 residuals can be considered random.